Heartbreak Station: Critical reception

 In a more negative review, the LA Times wrote, "Any band that can achieve a good approximation of the Stones' raw, cranking classic period--as Cinderella does here-- at least has the validity of a solid bar band.
 But Cinderella fails to justify and redeem its stylistic thefts by infusing a borrowed sound with a personal perspective."

 People began their negative review with sarcasm, "The first thing that strikes you about this new album by Poison...er, uh, this new album by Cinderella...is how utterly original it is."
 They continue this theme throughout: "So as I was saying, you can't go wrong if you buy this new Mötley Crüe record.
 Ask for it by name."

+In 2015, VH1 said the album was "the band’s masterwork—an eternally glimmering glass slipper of greatness."